Ecole Maple Family Update

 Please continue to screen your students before school for any symptoms of illness.
 If you do not pass the screener, please stay home, rest, and get well!
 Masks help stop the spread of illnesses - they are encouraged but not mandatory.

-Enjoy this week and be safe next week, Majors!
+Enjoy this week, Majors!

 Mrs. Fox, Ms. Stephen, Mme Panet & The Major Team